SimonLeigh/couchbaseNoaaLoader/README.md

 It's possible to use gnu-parallel or aria2c to parallelise the download.
 Aria is sometimes more difficult to install, here are the two options:

+On a mac, for example:

+brew install parallel

+or

+brew install aria2

 ##### wget with gnu-parallel
 ````bash
 cat urls.txt | parallel -j 100 --gnu "wget {}"